phwizard/asterotoken/README.md

 The goal of this project is to build a platform and ecosystem connnecting researchers / mission plannners, investors, operators (companies actually flying spaceships, drilling and extracting) as well as insurers, bankers, auditors, commodity brokers and other relevant participants.

+Also check this to get an idea http://www.asterank.com/

 ### Mechanism
 **1. Proposal stage**
 Groups of researchers submit their asteroid missions to the platform pitching their idea similarly to how it's done at crowdfunding platforms (Kickstarter etc).
 These should be complete proposals including aspects such as: